Owen-Asare/Pizza-Shop_Analysis/README.md

 Data Preparation
 * import the python libraries needed for the analysis and these are pandas, matplotlib and seaborn for visualisation.
-Data was loaded into a dataframe from all the given tables. the tables were merged on the keys that were foreign keys to each table.
+Data was loaded into a dataframe from all the given tables.
+The tables were merged on the keys that were foreign keys to each table.
-I checked
+I checked for null values and if there are duplicates in the data set.
+The data was cleaned very thoroughly to make the analysis a good analysis.

+** Recommended Analysis **